vzad90/LandingConstructor/README.md

 ## Project Description

+This is an MVP implementation (5 working days) that demonstrates the core logic of the system:

+- traffic cloaking,
+- OS/browser/device/.. filtering,
+- white/black landing pages with PWA support,
+- configuration-based constructor.

 The application implements a cloaking pattern to display different sites depending on traffic:

 - **White Page** - shown when filters don't match